Elliptic butterflies: Introduction

 Comparing Equations (\ref{eq:general}) and (\ref{eq:3/2}) we see that we save a factor $\log (d) \log (\log (d))$ when $d$ is a power of two, $\KK$ contains a primitive $d$-th root of unity, $\omega_d$, and the evaluation set is the set of all $d$-th roots of $1$.
+We notice that in the specific case of evaluation, resp. interpolation, in the monomial basis over a geometric progression of size~$d$, Bostan and Schost~\cite[Prop.~5]{BS} also give an algorithm whose complexity decreases to $M(d) + O(d)$, resp. $2M(d)+O(d)$.
+This still differs from Equation (\ref{eq:3/2}) by a factor of $\log (\log (d))$.
 This gain is not marginal as is demonstrated by the many implementations and applications of FFT.
 Indeed general evaluation and interpolation methods often use specific ones as subroutines.